nathanaelle/syslog5424/ReadMe.markdown

 This serialization is _typed_ or _named_ and one text message can convey many Structured Data entries.
 So This is a very pertinent way to mix *metrics*, *keywords* and human readable messages.

+### What there is no support of UDP (RFC 5426) ?

+System logging must be reliable for security audit of the log.
+UDP is an unreliable protocol because UDP packet can be dropped, and neither the client nor the server will be informed of the missing data.

 ### Why remove parts of code about TLS ?

 TLS is supported because the networing is implemented as interfaces. but my idea of "security" is not compatible with maintaining duplicate code.

+The requirement to support TLS are :

+1. verify the certificate validity
+2. verify the chain of trust to the root
+3. verify OSCP staple if provided
+4. check the OSCP's response from the CA
+5. verify the CT with the OSCP's CT information and/or CT extra TLS header

 so, you can :